Stoppedwumm-Studios/STScenes/tutorial/README.md

 # Quickstart
 ## Preperation
 First, create a Folder in the ServerStorage and call it "Scenes".
 This will be our storage for scenes.
+YOUR GAME HAS TO BE PUBLISHED (it can be set to private) AND HTTP REQUESTS ENABLED (>Game Settings>Security>Enable Http Requests)
+This is needed to update and load essential scripts from Github

 ## Your first scene
 Now, lets create a Scene, add a configuration object to you Folder and call it "Init".
 This scene will be loaded after setup, this will only affect the workspace for now, more info about this see: INSERT ANCHOR HERE